Debargha-arch/Debargha-arch/README.md

 ### Hello,Welcome to my Github Profile 👋

 I am a <b>pre-final</b> year undergraduate pursuing B.tech in <b>Computer Science and Engineering</b> at <b>Kalinga Institute of Industrial Technology</b>.
-It has been few months that I discovered about open-source.
+It has been few months that I discovered about <b>open-source</b>.
 Since, then this has fascinated me to contribute more towards the community.
 This also helped me to learn new tech stuffs.

 <img align="left" alt="Debargha-arch's Github Stats" src="https://github-readme-stats.vercel.app/api?username=Debargha-arch&show_icons=true&theme=tokyonight" />